Dear Mr. Electrician: How do I fix my in-ground swimming pool bonding?

 The original installer installed a bonding lug on the top of the outdoor wiring trough.
 It would have been better if the lug was on the bottom to keep water out, but there was probably no room to get an electric drill underneath after the lighting transformers were installed.

-The brackets that support the pool controls were just fastened to the concrete slab with some L brackets.
-Consequently the pool controls were a little shaky and the upright strut supports could be easily swayed.
+The strut risers that support the pool controls were only fastened to the concrete slab with some L brackets.
+Consequently the pool controls were a little shaky and the upright strut could be easily swayed.

-Due to the close proximity of the service door for the pool heater I could not install some larger brackets for support.
+Due to the close proximity of the service door on the pool heater I could not install some larger brackets for support.
 I basically rigged some Unistrut and strut fittings onto the existing concrete bolts and strut and that made the pool controls more secure.

 I spliced some #8 copper wire onto the existing #8 bonding wire to extend the bond to the pool control support posts.
 Insulated wire or bare wire is acceptable for pool bonding, but it must be #8 solid copper wire.
 Do not use stranded wire for pool or hot tub bonding.

 OTHER POOL BONDING REQUIREMENTS

-In addition to what is shown above, the pool bonding wire must also be connected to the pool deck perimeter usually by connecting to the wire mesh or rebar in the concrete.
+In addition to what is shown above, the pool bond wire must also be connected to the pool deck perimeter usually by connecting to the wire mesh or rebar in the concrete using rebar ground clamps.
 A bond wire is required in the pool deck perimeter even if there is no concrete.

 Article 680 in the National Electrical Code (NFPA 70) has all of the grounding and bonding requirements for all types of in-ground and above-ground swimming pools, hot tubs, fountains, and similar types of artificial bodies of water.